Singularity-Shift/quark-reborn/quark_consumer/README.md

 ## Logs

-Each consumer instance logs with its `CONSUMER_ID` prefix for easy identification:
+Each consumer instance logs with its prefix for easy identification:

 ```
 [consumer1] Starting Quark Consumer...